 (iv) In kilograms for hydrogen fuel.

-(B) Names of the transferor and recipient;

-(C) Whether the compliance obligation was transferred from the transferor to the recipient or retained;

-(D) Carbon intensity of the fuel;

-(E) Producer of the fuel;

-(F) Invoice date;

-(G) Unique transaction identification such as a bill of lading number;
+(G) Transaction identification number;

+(H) Business partner, choosing the most applicable name from a list developed and provided by DEQ;

+(I) Physical pathway code, choosing the most applicable code from a list developed and provided by DEQ;

-(H) Product transfer documents;
+(J) Product transfer documents;

-(I) Exempt status documentation under OAR 340-253-0250, if fuel is excluded from surplus and shortfall calculations under OAR 340-253-1010; and
+(K) Exempt status documentation under OAR 340-253-0250, if fuel is excluded from surplus and shortfall calculations under OAR 340-253-1010; and

-(J) For fuel that is exported outside Oregon, where the party is the exporter of record.
+(L) For fuel that is exported outside Oregon, where the party is the exporter of record.

-(c) Records used to document how a fuel is transported or conveyed to Oregon, if not produced in Oregon;

-(d) Records used to calculate the carbon intensity of the fuel;

-(e) Records used to calculate surpluses and shortfalls; and
+(c) Records used to calculate surpluses and shortfalls;

-(f) Other records used to determine compliance with the Oregon Clean Fuels Program.
+(d) Other records used to determine compliance with the Oregon Clean Fuels Program; and

+(e) Any other records identified by DEQ and related to the volume, distribution or carbon content of fuel produced or imported by a party.

+(2) Oregon producers and importers of one or more non-petroleum blendstocks.
+In addition to section (1), each Oregon producer and importer of one or more non-petroleum blendstocks must retain the following records for at least five years:

+(a) DEQ-approved carbon intensity, for each fuel type, choosing the most appropriate choice from a list developed and provided by DEQ;

+(b) Name of the biofuel producer, including each producer’s physical address, EPA company ID and facility ID number, for each fuel type, choosing the most appropriate choice from a list developed and provided by DEQ; and

-(2) Review.
+(3) Review.
 All data, records and calculations used by a regulated or opt-in party to comply with the Oregon Clean Fuels Program are subject to verification by DEQ.
 The party must provide records retained under section (1) within 60 calendar days after the date DEQ requests a review of the records, unless otherwise specified.

 Stat.
 Auth.: ORS 468.020 Sec.
 6, ch.
 754, OL 2009, (2011 Edition) Stats.
-Implemented: Sec.
+Implemented: ORS 468.020 Sec.
 6, ch.
 754, OL 2009, (2011 Edition) Hist.: DEQ 8-2012, f. & cert. ef.
 12-11-12

-40-253-0630
+340-253-0630